Economic Security for Survivors (ESS)

-Established in 2010, the ESS project provides education, training and technical assistance to transitional housing programs, direct services providers, state and local governments, and the Violence Against Women Act (VAWA)’s Services Training Officers Prosecutors (STOP) Grant Program.
-This project seeks to enhance victim services by providing strategies, tools and knowledge that can provide survivors with the resources they need to become economically secure.
+The ESS project provides education, training and technical assistance to transitional housing programs, direct services providers, state and local governments and the Violence Against Women Act (VAWA) Services-Training-Officers-Prosecutors (STOP) Grant Program.
+The project: